boolnetwork/docs/website/docs/economics/bool.md

 ## What are BOL?

-BOL is the native token of bool network, similar to eth of Ethereum.
+BOL is the native token of bool network, similar to ETH of Ethereum.

 ## BOOL Network